adrianmcli/kendricktan.github.io/content/indexeing_faces_on_selfie_central.md

 UPDATE 3: 2017/06/26 08:30, I decided to shut down the server.
 If you would like to play around with it more, host your own!

-UPDATE 4: Got an email from Instagram, rebranded some stuff I guess.
+UPDATE 4: 2017/306/30 Got an email from Selfie Central, need to rebrand, losing all my disqus comments.
+Sad days :(

 ---